DJj123dj/open-ticket/.github/CONTRIBUTING.md

 1. If your language doesn't exist yet, copy the [`english.json`](./../languages/english.json) file and rename it to your language.
 2. You are allowed to use a little bit of `Google Translate` or `DeepL` when mentioned in the upload. (❌ Not Recommended)
 3. Only translate existing values in the json file.
 Don't add or remove any values from the file.
+4. You're **NOT REQUIRED** to translate everything!
+If you only want to translate a part of it, it's okay!
-4. If you are unable to translate something, leave it in `English`.
+5. If you are unable to translate something, leave it in `English`.

 #### Step 3: Metadata
 Metadata can be found in the `_TRANSLATION` variable.